4 Major Scales and Keys

 - The last lowest note is D.

-In Example 4.7.4, step 3 does not agree with D major.
-However, if we look at the music, the first lowest note (A) is an anacrusis.
-We know that the anacrusis leads into the downbeat and the downbeat is much stronger.
-If we take the downbeat into consideration instead, we see that the first lowest note is actually D. Example 4.7.4 is in D major.
+In Example 4.7.5, step 3 conflicts with D major.
+However, when analyzing the music, the initial lowest note (A) is an anacrusis.
+We understand that the anacrusis leads into the downbeat, which is much stronger.
+If we focus on the downbeat instead, we see that the first lowest note is actually D. Example 4.7.5 is in D major.

 Directions: